 You will be paired with a team of four to six professional developers looking to learn or improve their accessible programming skills.
 Our teams are made up of developers from all over the world and are organized so that each team has a member that specializes in Quality Assurance, in Project Management, in UX Design, in Front-end Development, in Back-end Development, and in Web Design.
 Each team will be paired with a mentor, an expert in the field, who will guide them through their accessibility checkpoints and monitor their work to ensure it is being done correctly.

-Yes, all participants pay a $150 entry fee.
+Yes, each organization pays a $150 entry fee.

 Very manageable (and fun)!
 The competition runs from September through November.
 You can see a full timeline on our AIR Calendar page.
 The presence of at least one member of your organization is required at our Kickoff event in September and the Awards Ceremony in January.
 Your organization representative will also meet with the web development team every few weeks to review process.